 As learners advance and accumulate more building blocks of language, classroom exercises and assessments that encourage learners to practice familiar topics in an unscripted, but comfortable environment can be effective in easing them into real-world proficiency situations.
 These performance type exercises and assessments lie between achievement and proficiency but are clearly distinct from proficiency, which is based on topics that are unplanned and potentially unpracticed, but that is appropriate for a learner’s level.
 A proficiency assessment that questions a novice learner about politics will be meaningless, but one that asks about personal information about an exchange student, for example, is appropriate even if the learner hasn’t studied vocabulary or a dialogue specific to that situation.
 The exchange student question will ask the learner to pull together language that s/he has learned in a way that replicates real-world language, i.e. proficiency situation.

 On the US Government ILR language scale, from which the ACTFL scale is derived, novice level learners are labeled as Zeros.
 While novices are of course not zeros, the government appropriately describes them as non-functional in the language.
 It is only once they rise to the intermediate level that they earn a One on the ILR scale.
 At this point learners have enough language building blocks that they can survive in the language and begin to learn and expand their language skills on their own.
-At this stage it becomes easier to teach and assess Proficiency because the learner has a solid foundation and the requisite skills to work with and engage with the language.
+This makes it easier to teach and assess proficiency because the learner has a solid foundation and the requisite skills to work with and engage with the language.

 One of the great challenges we see in our national Avant STAMP assessment data is that a majority of learners rise to novice-mid or novice-high after one year of study.
 While that is a positive outcome, after three years of study a majority of students are still novices and have not broken through into the intermediate level.
 How could this be?
 Why are the learners hitting a ceiling at that level?
 I will write more about this in an upcoming blog entry.